azumieflare/tp/docs/UserGuide.md

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…​`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-Make sure that your parameter's formats are valid!
+Make sure that your parameter's formats are valid!<br/>

-NAME : Only alphanumeric characters and spaces
+NAME : Only alphanumeric characters and spaces<br/>

-PHONE_NUMBER : An 8 digit number beginning with either 6, 8 or 9
+PHONE_NUMBER : An 8 digit number beginning with either 6, 8 or 9<br/>

-EMAIL : Should be of the format local-part@domain and adhere to the following constraints,
+EMAIL : Should be of the format local-part@domain and adhere to the following constraints,<br/>

 1. The local-part should only contain alphanumeric characters and these special characters, excluding the parentheses, (+_.-).
-The local-part may not start or end with any special characters.
+The local-part may not start or end with any special characters.<br/>
 2. This is followed by a '@' and then a domain name.
-The domain name is made up of domain labels separated by periods.
+The domain name is made up of domain labels separated by periods.<br/>

-   The domain name must:
+   The domain name must:<br/>
-   * end with a domain label at least 2 characters long
+   * end with a domain label at least 2 characters long<br/>
    * have each domain label start and end with alphanumeric characters
 </div>
 <br/>